Megaron: Megaron of Mycenae

-Notable information about the Megaron of Mycenae has been reported by archeologist Hugh Plommer on his findings of a fully intact carved block from the Megaron of Mycenae.
-His publication notes specific in-situ measurements, photographs, physical details and descriptions of the stone left behind, along with a brief history of what had happened to the digging sight, and even a supposition of the block's use - possibly the remnants of a fallen abacus from the porch of the megaron.
-The carved fragment of the megaron which he recovered was reportedly "broken into more than forty fragments," and was made from what he assumed to be a sort of reddish sandstone.
-This archeological fragment is particularly revealing of the history of the Megaron of Mycenae, as much of the stone was also reportedly blackened around its edges, indicating that at some point there was a fire which raged through the building.
-After much archeological analysis, Plommer concluded that the abacus of the Megaron was likely "80 cm" in both length and width, creating a solid square base linking the roof to the supporting pillar.
+Notable information about the megaron of Mycenae has been reported by archeologist Hugh Plommer on his findings of a fully intact carved block from the megaron of Mycenae.
+His publication notes specific in situ measurements, photographs, physical details and descriptions of the stone left behind, along with a brief history of what had happened to the digging site, and even a supposition of the block's use – possibly the remnants of a fallen abacus from the porch of the megaron.
+The carved fragment of the megaron which he recovered was reportedly "broken into more than forty fragments", and was made from what he assumed to be a sort of reddish sandstone.
+This archeological fragment is particularly revealing of the history of the megaron of Mycenae, as much of the stone was also reportedly blackened around its edges, indicating that at some point there was a fire which raged through the building.
+After much archeological analysis, Plommer concluded that the abacus of the megaron was likely "80 cm" in both length and width, creating a solid square base linking the roof to the supporting pillar.

-Müller's Megaron Types
+Müller's megaron types

-One source written by Valentin Müller claims that there are 32 recorded types of megaron found throughout Greece and parts of Europe and Russia.
+One source written by Valentin Müller claims that there are 32 recorded types of megaron found throughout Greece and parts of Europe.
 These structures are understood as variations of the Greek megaron style building, as they are similarly defined by their design as a "long room" where two parallel walls of the structure are equal in length to each other, and longer than the other two walls.
-Refer to "Fig 1 - Types of Megera with Dates" for a full list of megaron types as determined by Müller.
+Refer to "Fig 1 – Types of Megera with Dates" for a full list of megaron types as determined by Müller.